srl-labs/wsl-containerlab/README.md

 3. From the start menu you can launch the distribution from a new 'Containerlab' shortcut which has been added.

-    or in powershell/cmd you can execute
+    or in powershell/cmd you can execute:

     ```
     wsl -d Containerlab